inamdarmihir/gpt2-emoji/README.md

 ## Note

-Ensure that you have the Kaggle environment set up and the necessary dataset files available in the specified input directory before running the code.

-Enjoy generating emoji with your fine-tuned GPT-2 model! 🚀🎉
+Ensure that you have the Kaggle environment set up and the requisite dataset files available before initiating the code.
+Enjoy exploring the world of emoji generation with the fine-tuned GPT-2 model! 🌐🎨